 Let us consider a scenario in a smart city setting where facilities' maintenance is conducted pro-actively by predicting a possible facility breakdown.
 For this infrastructure maintenance scenario to work, sensors are installed to monitor facilities.
 These sensors capture events occurring on the facilities, which are then streamed to a cloud-based data processing center.
 Software-based data analytic services are configured on the data processing center to analyze the event streams.
-When the software-based analyzers detect a suspicious event, the event is escalated to a group of human experts who analyze the event further.
+When the software-based analyzers detect a suspicious event, the event further.
 In the case of the occurrence of an actual incident, an incident ticket is created.
 In some cases, the human experts may also decide to reconfigure the IoT-subsystem, e.g., changing sensor data rate, deploying more sensors, etc.